Skip to content

 23 kg

-BougeRV CR45
+3. BougeRV CR45

-Best for: First fridge for weekend car campers
+First fridge for weekend car campers

 Pros

-• +Genuine compressor cooling for cooler money
+• Genuine compressor cooling for cooler money

-• +Compact 45 L size fits most cargo areas
+• Compact 45 L size fits most cargo areas

-• +Solid value for occasional use
+• Solid value for occasional use

 Cons